What is it?

 Remember that grey literature is usually not peer-reviewed, thus it is important to critically evaluate your sources.
 There are many criteria you can use to assess the quality of the information you find.
-Below, I’ve listed 2 relatively short checklists that provide a good starting point to appraise the grey literature you find.
+Below, I’ve listed one relatively short checklist that provides a starting point to appraise the grey literature you find.

 Google and Google Scholar can be useful for grey literature but it should not be your only source.
 Here are some ways to make your Google search more efficient: